trkin/premesti.se/README.md

 * Rails 5
 * Neo4j database
-* yarn installed: bootstrap 3, jquery 3, font awesome 4, snapsvg, select2
+* yarn installed: bootstrap 4, jquery 3, font awesome 4, snapsvg, select2
 * svg animations
 * sidekiq
 * redis for sidekiq, cache store, action cable
 * chat with ActionCable
 * test with minitests, headless chrome
 * sign up with facebook, google and email
+* ssl is enabled using free cloudflare https

 Graph database is chosen since we need to match moves in format A->B, B->A (I want to move from A to B, so please find me who wants to move from B to A).